forlilab/Meeko/meeko_temp_task_refinement/MOLSETUP_NOTES.md

 #### Implemented Changes
 * Convert OrderedDict collection to dicts since newer versions of python dictionaries maintain insertion order.
 * Refine existing tasks for Molecule Setups
+* Eliminate dictionaries and add support to checks that make sure the molecule setup is a valid molecule setup.
+  1. Convert all of the dictionaries that used to be ordered dicts mapping from array index to some property to lists.

 ### Open Questions
 * Are we deprecating/deleting `del_atom` or is it functionality we still want to add.
 It currently exists as